• Skip to primary navigation

 • Onion.

 • Red bell pepper.
-Another color of bell pepper could be substituted if you'd like.
+Another color of bell pepper could be substituted if needed.

 • Poblano pepper.
 This adds a touch of heat to the stew.
-You can leave it out or include some extra bell pepper if you'd like a milder version of the dish.
+You can leave it out or include some extra bell pepper if you'd prefer a milder version of the dish.

 • Garlic.